Qutbuddin Bakhtiar Kaki: Royal grave enclosure

 Incidentally, Akbar II is now buried nearby in a marble enclosure, along with other Mughals, Bahadur Shah I and Shah Alam II.
 An empty grave, also known as Sardgah, of the last Mughal Emperor Bahadur Shah Zafar, can also be found here, as he had willed to be buried next to the famous shrine, as did his previous Mughal predecessors.
 Unfortunately, he was exiled to Burma where he died.
 Talks of bringing back his remains here have been raised in the past, from time to time.

-Titles

-Honorary titles given to Qutb al-Din Bakhtiyar include: